Zukan Helez: Controversies

 On 15 October 2014, Helez was sentenced by the Municipal Court in Bugojno to a suspended sentence of eight months in prison for a fight which broke out in a local café in September 2013.
 In June 2021, he was found guilty by the Bugojno first-instance court and received a six-month sentence for giving a false testimony for an incident that happened some years before.
-This was overturned in June 2022, with Helez being sentenced to a nine-month suspended sentence.
+This was overturned in June 2022, with Helez being given a nine-month suspended sentence.

 In September 2025, a video emerged of Helez standing on a table in a banquet hall and singing a song by the controversial, far-right Croatian nationalist singer Marko Perković Thompson.
-Helez declined to issue an apology after the video was released, describing the tune as a patriotic song.
+Helez declined to issue an apology after the video was released, describing the song as a patriotic tune.
 Later that month, it was reported by N1 that the Ministry of Defence had spent 997,176 KM in public funds on catering between 2021 and 2024, some of it during Helez's term, and 20% of which was spent on alcoholic beverages.
 An investigation by the news agency found that Helez regularly misreported the nature of the events at which public funds were being spent, as well as the number of people in attendance.

+In December 2025, Helez linked Croatian MEP Željana Zovko and Max Primorac, a senior official of the Heritage Foundation, to Ustasha genes via Facebook.
+He then appeared on television, where he called them "Ustasha bastards", adding that Zovko was "semi-retarded."
+His statements came after Primorac was heard before the US Congress Committee on Europe.
+There, he said that Bosnian Croat Catholics were discriminated against by Bosnian Muslims, and proposed the establishment of a Croatian entity in Bosnia and Herzegovina, in contrast to the Dayton Agreement.